weston/PIOTools/README.md

 ```

 ## 2. Allow Chrome to talk to the external server
 piotools.com communicates with a proxy server over http, which is by default disallowed (in favor of https).
-To allow Chroms to communicate over http on piotools.com
+To allow Chrome to communicate over http on piotools.com
 * Go to piotools.com
 * Click on the lock to the left of the address bar and click `Site Settings`
 * Scroll down to `Insecure Content` and make sure that it is set to `Allow`